 A scavenger hunt is usually a list of items or places to find — fun, but the connections between stops are minimal.
 A treasure hunt typically follows clues to one final reward.
 A Cryptic Quest is closer to a piece of interactive fiction set in the real world: every clue is a chapter in a single connected story, the locations are part of the plot, and the satisfaction comes from the narrative resolving as much as from finding things.
 If you've enjoyed scavenger hunts or treasure hunts, you'll recognize the shape — but the experience is closer to playing through a short story you star in.

 Not at all.
 New Orleans is one of the country's most quest-friendly visit cities — bachelorette weekends, anniversary trips, conferences, Jazz Fest, Mardi Gras travel.
-Pick the starting point on the map (e.g., your hotel on Royal Street or your rental in the Marigny) and the AI builds the route from there.
+Pick the starting point on the map (e.g., your hotel on Royal Street or your rental in the Marigny) and the system builds the route from there.

 Most quests run 1–3 hours depending on the difficulty you select and the distance setting.
 A casual French Quarter quest is closer to 90 minutes; a longer Garden District story along Magazine Street can stretch past two hours.